AlanReisenau/IngrediMap/ReadMe.md

-IngrediMap: A Visual Recipe PWA 🍲
+# IngrediMap: A Visual Recipe PWA 🍲

-IngrediMap is an interactive Progressive Web App (PWA) that visualizes a network of recipes.
-It's designed to run on any modern browser, from desktop to mobile.
-Recipes are represented as nodes, and connections (edges) are drawn between them if they share ingredients, providing a unique way to discover new dishes based on what you already have.
+---

-Features ✨
+## Features ✨

 Interactive Graph Visualization: Recipes are displayed as nodes in a dynamic, physics-based graph using the vis.js library.

 Mobile-First & Responsive: The interface is designed to work beautifully on any screen size, from a large desktop monitor to your phone.